-Harms is a contributor to CT Women and was previously a regular contributor to Today’s Christian Woman, under the umbrella of Christianity Today.
+Harms was previously a regular contributor to nationally known Today’s Christian Woman magazine,and she has written for CT Women, Guideposts, Chicken Soup for the Soul and Creation Illustrated among others.
 One of her pieces was included in Today’s Christian Woman’s Top 10 Parenting Articles for 2015 and another was named a favorite article by the editors and staff.

-A breast cancer/reconstruction survivor, Harms’ first-hand knowledge of her subject allows her to connect with other women who are experiencing all of the physical, emotional and relational challenges that breast reconstruction brings.
+A breast cancer survivor who has undergone a bilateral mastectomy and reconstruction, Harms’ first-hand knowledge of her subject allows her to connect with other women who are experiencing all of the physical, emotional and relational challenges that breast reconstruction brings.

 What I love about Kim’s writing is she is able to bring rich insights into the context of everyday life—all with a tone that is warm, personable, and inviting, connecting with readers almost as if they are her friends.
 Kim naturally integrates practical tips and creative ideas into her discussion of various topics, helping readers simultaneously go “deep” into the topic at hand while also providing them concrete ways to apply the ideas into their daily lives.
 Able to navigate both fun, light-hearted topics as well as serious or even painful subjects, Kim Harms is a versatile writer whose tone and approach resonate with female readers.
 Kelli Trujillo, Editor CT Women and Special Projects, Christianity Today